 Inclusion is important to us at the Leonardo and we work to make accommodations whenever possible, please contact the Camp Coordinator at firstname.lastname@example.org for more info.

 Do I need to complete any additional paperwork?

-Cancellations made more than two weeks before the start of camp will receive a refund minus a $35 cancellation fee.
-Cancellations made less than two weeks before the start of camp are not eligible for a refund.
+Cancellations made more than two weeks before the start of camp will be eligible for a full refund.
+Cancellations will be made on a case-by-case basis after.
 You may transfer to another camp session if the request is made at least two weeks before the start of both camps (subject to availability).
-Contact the Summer Camp Coordinator with your child’s name and camp information at firstname.lastname@example.org to request a cancellation or transfer.
+Contact the Summer Camp Coordinator with your child’s name and camp information at email@example.com to request a cancellation or transfer.

 What are the behavior expectations of children?

 Camp staff will establish expected behavior guidelines at the beginning of each session.
 When a child does not observe the expected guidelines the summer day camp staff will try to refocus students on the activities.
 Should refocus attempts be unsuccessful staff will implement the some or all of the following steps.